liquid-img

 Marsh Campus

 The IRWD San Joaquin Marsh Campus opened in January 2009.
 The Campus is the embodiment of IRWD’s dedication to lifelong water education.
-The location of the Campus at the San Joaquin Marsh & Wildlife Sanctuary provides a wide variety of educational venues and teaching opportunities utilizing IRWD’s Natural Treatment System, the Butterfly Garden, and the San Diego Creek.
+The location of the Campus at the San Joaquin Marsh provides a wide variety of educational venues and teaching opportunities utilizing IRWD’s Natural Treatment System, the Butterfly Garden, and the San Diego Creek.
 See Marsh Campus Buildings Map.

 IRWD PA Duckclub 002